Asian American Hotel Owners Association

 The Asian American Hotel Owners Association (AAHOA) is a trade association that represents hotel owners.
-As of 2022, AAHOA has approximately 20,000 members who own about 50% of the hotels in the United States.
+As of 2022, AAHOA says it has approximately 20,000 members who own about 60% of the hotels in the United States.
 AAHOA provides service and support for hoteliers through its educational offerings, policy and political advocacy for the interests of hotel owners, opportunities for professional development, and community engagement.

+The association's current President & CEO is Laura Lee Blake.

+History

 Indian Americans in the hotel and motel industry early on faced discrimination, both from the insurance industry and from competitors placing "American owned" signs outside their properties to take business from them.
-In 1985, a group was formed in Tennessee, the Midsouth Indemnity Association, which then grew nationwide and changed its name to the Indo American Hospitality Association.
+In 1985, a group was formed in Tennessee, the Mid-south Indemnity Association, which then grew nationwide and changed its name to the Indo American Hospitality Association.

 Another group of Indian hoteliers was created in Atlanta in 1989 to address discrimination issues and increase awareness of Asian Americans working in the hospitality industry under the name Asian American Hotel Owners Association.
 In 1994, the organizations merged in order to work more efficiently to defend Asian hotel owners’ interests throughout the United States.

-The association's current President & CEO, appointed in May 2022, is Laura Lee Blake.
-A highly accomplished attorney with more than 25 years of experience, Blake most recently served as a partner at Connor, Fletcher, and Hedenkamp LLP in Irvine, California.
-Blake brings decades of experience in the fields of law, government, business, and academia to AAHOA.

-Blake previously worked for AAHOA for nearly 10 years, from 2005 to 2014, as General Counsel & Vice President of Fair Franchising and Government Affairs.